 ⇒ kids, their basic care costs are always covered by the basic insurance

 ⇒ the costs to go to the family doctor (huisarts) are also covered by the basic insurance

 ⇒ the care costs which are covered by your extra health insurance (aanvullende zorgverzekering).
 This only applies when you have an extra health insurance contract

 In most cases, the insurance first pays the bills directly to the pharmacy or hospital.
 You will later pay the first €385,- (or a part of it, if the bills are not that high) back to your health insurance, after you receive bills for that.
 Note: sometimes it takes long before you receive and have to pay these bills, after the full year.

 Spread Own Risk Costs!
 You can ask your insurance to pay your own risk in parts, before or after something happens, spread over several months.
 Ask your insurance company for this option BEFORE January 1st.
 This way you will prevent paying €385,- at once.
 By spreading payments you can prevent financial problems.

 Why is there ‘Own Risk’?

-⇒ The care costs are payed partly by the people that need care.
-In this way the basic health insurance stays affordable for everyone.
+⇒ The care costs are partly payed by the people that need care.
+This way the basic health insurance remains affordable for everyone.

-Always check if your family doctor prescribes medicines, contraceptives and/or further research, if you have to pay for them later.
-Or if you reached the maximum coverage for that year.
-Sometimes waiting or clustering care treatments can be smart.
+If your family doctor prescribes medicines, contraceptives and/or further research: check if you have to pay for them later as part of your own risk.
+Also check if you reached the maximum coverage for a year.
+It can be smart to wait or cluster care treatments.